Adam Elliot is an Academy Award winning independent animator and visual artist based in Melbourne Australia.

 Ali Cobby Eckermann is a Yankunytjatjara woman born on Kaurna land in South Australia.
 Her first collection little bit long time was written in the desert about her journey to find her family and launched her literary career in 2009.

-Denise Meredyth is a researcher and research leader, former Executive Director for Humanities and Creative Arts at the Australian Research Council, and Deputy Vice Chancellor Education Arts and Social Sciences at the University of South Australia.
+Denise Meredyth is a researcher and research leader, former Executive Director for Humanities and Creative Arts at the Australian Research Council, and Provice Chancellor at UNISA.
+She is the founding Director of Outside Opinion Pty Ltd.